Archive for the ‘Doctrine of Man’ Category

 Some of their actions may be relatively good, but none of them is really good.
 Even their so called good deeds are influenced by their depravity.

 [Unsaved people are capable of civic or cultural good, not good in the moral or spiritual sense.
 They can do nothing to please God, even when they obey the Bible (by going to church, giving, being kind, etc.) In fact, God is not impressed by, nor does he accept, the acts of worship given by unsaved people.
-See Prov 15:8, 21 [show]Proverbs 15:8 [8]The sacrifice of the wicked is an abomination to the LORD, but the prayer of the upright is acceptable to him.
-Proverbs 15:21 [21]Folly is a joy to him who lacks sense, but a man of understanding walks straight ahead.
+See Prov 15:8, 21:27, 28:9]

 c.
 Man is completely unable to lift himself out of his fallen condition.